 The level of liability a company assumes can change depending on the type of item that caused harm, the laws and agencies regulating that item, and prior litigation.

 Additional information about product recalls, safety guides, and news on safety-related topics are available here on ConsumerSafety.org.
-If you came to this page seeking legal help specific to talcum powder and ovarian cancer, we can connect you with a reputable attorney to answer your questions for free.
+We can also help connect you with a reputable attorney.